Why Modern Stress is Wrecking Women's Hormones & What to Do

 Then this is a perfect moment to pause.
 Breathe.
 And repeat, until you feel you.

-No matter how stressed we become, there is an intelligent network of information within us, ready to inform us of what we need.
-Slowing down to connect with ourselves & listen in this way is the foundation of stress reduction & improved health.
+No matter how stressed we get, there is wisdom within us, ready to inform us of what we need.
+Slowing down to connect with ourselves & listen in this way is the foundation for reducing stress feeling better.
 And it is crucial in finding the healing path that is right for us as individuals – we are all different & there is not one perfect prescription for all people.

 If you already suspect you have a hormone imbalance due to stress, you are likely tired and the prospect of making any major changes may feel overwhelming.
-Know that any adjustments we make to improve our health are incremental, and each step we take is a step in the right direction.
-Showing up for ourselves is brave.
-Perfection is not really a thing.
-We are doing our best, and we are not alone.
+Know that health is a journey, and any step we take to support ourselves - even a pause and a breath - is a step in the right direction.

 Here’s a simple breakdown of steps to support our hormones and feel less stressed: